 The triangular fibrocartilage is located on the pinky side of the wrist.
 It acts as a cushion and support for the small bones.
 The cartilage can wear away over time or tear due to an injury.

 Wrist tendonitis can occur when the tendons of the wrist develop small tears or become irritated and inflamed.
 The condition usually occurs due to repetitive movement involving the wrist.

 Bursa are small fluid-filled sacs that help cushion joints.
 When these become inflamed it is referred to as bursitis.
 These can occur in many areas of the body, including the wrist.
 Symptoms include tenderness over the tendons of the wrist, redenss in the region, and swelling.

 This cause of wrist pain is due to fluid-filled soft tissue cysts that often develop on the wrist opposite the palm but will occur on the palmar aspect of the wrist.
 Smaller cysts often tend to hurt more than large cysts.

 According to the American Society for Surgery of the Hand, a wrist sprain is usually caused by falling and bending the wrist backward when the hand hits the ground.
 This movement overstretches the ligament.

-Getting plenty of rest, exercise, and eating a balanced diet can all contribute to pain relief.
-Foods rich in Omega-3’s and fatty acids, as well as natural food supplements like Flexiqule, can help target wrist pain directly to relieve inflammation, and promote healing.
+Many exercises like desk press, tennis ball squeeze, Thumb flexion/extension, Hand/finger tendon glide and any more can help to improve hand mobility, keep the wrist joints lubricated and resilient to damage.
+Eating a balanced diet, good exercise and plenty of rest can contribute to pain relief.
+Foods rich in Omega-3’s and fatty acids, as well as natural food supplements like FlexiQule, can help target wrist pain directly to relieve inflammation, and promote healing.